sithmartyr/jk2PRO_legacy/README.md

 All features will be able to be configured, so that no gameplay changes will interfere with default JKO settings.

+## Compiling
+Use the batch files (cgame.bat, game.bat, etc.) in each module's proper directory to compile the Quake Virtual Machines (*.qvm).

 ## Maintainers
 * slaytan1c (Darth Martyr)

 ### Credits
-videoP, the original author of jaPRO.
+**videoP**, the original author of jaPRO.
 This mod is derived from jaPRO, and he really deserves all the credit for this mod's existence.
 He has been a huge help with development, and that's an understatement.

 Kairos, Source, Leviticus, Daggo, visitor & eternal for testing thus far.